Johnhhorton/queued-up/README.md

 [![Stories in Ready](https://badge.waffle.io/Johnhhorton/queued-up.svg?label=ready&title=Ready)](http://waffle.io/Johnhhorton/queued-up)

 # queued-up
-I wanted to build a task system that made sense, was as simple as it could be, and as powerful as it could be.
+I wanted to build a task system that made sense, and was as simple and as powerful as it could be.
 This queue module can run basic functions over a list of items, or run a series of async calls meant for vastly different things.

 You can either save the resultant data, or simply perform each operation without it.

 Pardon my dust.
 Functionality finished.
 Working on documenting all features.